Bargaining Update – April 16, 2021

 Irene Padavic and Scott Hannahs, Co-Chief Negotiators, UFF-FSU

-Bargaining sessions are open to faculty, and negotiations have benefited from the many faculty members who have been attending.
-We appreciate having you!
-If you would like to attend, respond to this message and we will send you the links when we receive them.
+Bargaining sessions are open to faculty, and negotiations in the past have benefited from faculty attendance.
+There is definitely strength in numbers, and we appreciate having you!
+If you would like to attend, please respond to this message and we will send you the Zoom link.

 The key to a strong Collective Bargaining Agreement is a strong membership base, so if you are not a member, please join!
 There has never been a more important time for us to stand together. https://uff-fsu.org/wp/join/